PhillipSz/translationcheck/README.md

 to see all options.

-If do not specify a language, you will be ask and it will be saved in ".conf.ini".
+If you do not specify a language, you will be ask to and then it will be saved in ".conf.ini".

 Examples: